no collateral required*

 Intro To Small Business Loans For Women

-Female business owners have traditionally had an excessively difficult time obtaining business loans.
-This is mostly because they tend to start their businesses with fewer advantages than their male counterparts.
-These advantages include excellent credit, a high net worth, and financial support from other people.
+Women-owned businesses have traditionally had a challenging time obtaining business loans.
+This is mostly because they tend to start their companies with fewer advantages than their male counterparts.
+These advantages include an excellent credit score, a high net worth, and financial support from other people.

-According to the National Association of Women Business Owners, some 11.6 million firms are owned by women in the United States alone, generating 1.7 trillion dollars in annual revenues and employing over 9 million people.
-At this rate, the business financing industry’s bias against women could endanger the economy.
+According to the National Association of Women Business Owners, some 11.6 million women-owned businesses in the United States alone generate 1.7 trillion dollars in annual revenues and employ over 9 million people.
+At this rate, the business financing industry’s bias against women business owners could endanger the economy.

-Thankfully, companies like United Capital Source have access to special Small Business Loans for Women.
-No longer do the aforementioned disadvantages have to prevent female business owners from getting the funding they need to reach their true potential.
+Thankfully, companies like United Capital Source level the playing field because we have access to many online lenders with different types of small business loans for women.
+No longer do the aforementioned disadvantages have to prevent women entrepreneurs from getting the small business financing they need to reach their true potential.

 In this guide, we’ll answer the following questions and more:

 What Are Small Business Loans For Women?

 Small business loans for women are not a single kind of loan made specifically for women entrepreneurs.
 Instead, our dedication to fighting against the discriminatory policies typical in lending gives women entrepreneurs an equal chance at the best small business loans.
 At United Capital Source, we understand the statistics: women entrepreneurs have a harder time getting business loans than males.

 When it comes to accessing business credit, women-owned businesses face challenges.
 Study after study shows that women struggle to get the financing they need for their businesses – more than their male peers do.

 How Do Small Business Loans For Women Work?

 One of this concept’s central purposes is to give women business owners access to various small business financing products.
 In the past, female entrepreneurs with a subpar personal credit score or lower operating capital could not access the most appropriate products for their goals.
 It didn’t matter how well their small businesses were doing.